jillesvangurp/es-kotlin-client/README.md

 # Examples

 The examples below are not the whole story.
-Please look at the tests for more details on how to use this.
+Please look at the tests for more details on how to use this and for working examples.
+I try to add tests for all the features along with lots of inline documentation.

 ## Initialization